LREadmin/multipage/README.md

 3)	A new file, “DW_weather.csv.gz” will be saved to your local working directory.

     a.
 This file concatenates individual weather station files
-4)	Copy the new file generated in steps 4 to the GitHub multipage parent directory.
+4)	Copy the new file generated in step 3 to the GitHub multipage parent directory.

 Soil Moisture Data
 1)	Create a folder titled “SMS_Data” in your local working directory.